mseaman26/01-HTML-CSS-and-Git-Code-Refactor/README.md

 # Refactored-HTML-and-CSS-for-Horiseon-Webpage-
 I was given HTML and CSS code that needed to be refactored.
 The code functioned fine and rendered a webpage for a digital marketing company called Horiseon.
-My job was to refactor this code to make it as elegant, semantic, accessible, and as simple as possible without changing the look of the webpage at all.
+My job was to modify this code to make it as elegant, semantic, accessible, and as simple as possible without changing the look of the webpage at all.

 ## An Overview of How the Website Looks